aashigangrade/leetcode/README.md

-# leetcode
+# Leetcode
-This contains the solutions of my leetcode practive questions
+This contains the solutions of my Leetcode practice questions